seepick/LocalSportsClub/README.md

 ## Post-Release

+* if sorted by rating, then update rating, then need to be resorted (just that one which has been updated)
+* table header has little gap above, one pixel "see through" -> remove it
+* tooltips for table headers (some are not self-explanatory)
 * when click on dropdown, select (dropdown closes); then immediately wanting to open => click on textfield has no effect!
 * ... no-show for freetraining possible?? try it yourself ;)